iliabylich/iliabylich.github.io/_posts/2015-08-21-saving-execution-context-for-later-debugging.markdown

 title:  "Saving execution context for later debugging"
 date:   2015-08-21 00:00:00 +0300
 categories: ruby binding closure debugging
+toc: true
 ---
 Consider the following situation: you've got an exception in production.
-Of course, all of us are good developers, but you know, sometimes *it just happens.
+Of course, all of us are good developers, but you know, sometimes \*it just happens.
 What do you usually do to get some information about the error?
 You just grab the request parameters to test it locally, right?
 Then I might have a better solution for you: dump your memory once an error happens and restore the dump later to debug it.

 ## Binding